AshishYesale7/Calander-Ai/src/README.md

     *   **Extensive Customization:** Personalize the entire app's appearance, from light/dark themes to custom background images, solid colors, and five unique "frosted glass" UI effects with granular controls.
     *   **Intelligent Command Palette:** A powerful, keyboard-accessible palette (Ctrl+K) that serves as a central navigation and action hub.
 It features a modern, glassmorphic design and intelligently falls back to a conversational AI assistant.
 If a typed query doesn't match a built-in command, the palette prompts the user to "Ask AI anything," allowing for seamless natural language event creation and other interactions.
     *   **Enhanced Trash Management:** A dedicated trash panel allows you to review recently deleted items.
 It features bulk actions to restore or permanently delete multiple items at once.
+    *   **Mobile App Download Section:** The landing page features a dedicated section with a dynamic "gravity well" animation, prompting users to download the mobile applications for iOS and Android.

 ## 3. Link to Prototype